 - In the case of a fracture, immobilization to allow the bone to heal

-If your condition requires it, or if conservative treatment doesn't bring relief, your physician may recommend surgery.
+If conservative and regenerative treatments don't bring relief, your physician may recommend surgery.
 Many surgical procedures can be done on an outpatient basis.
 Some procedures use arthroscopic techniques, but this will depend on the extent of the underlying injury.

 Physical therapy is an important part of recovery, so it is critical to follow the doctor's recommendation and the guidance of the physical therapist before returning to full activity.